 The average cost of a cinema ticket at Picturehouse cinemas

-Picturehouse cinemas are owned and run by Cineworld so you can imagine my surprise when I found that their prices were clear and easy to understand!
+Picturehouse cinemas are owned by Cineworld so you can imagine my surprise when I found that their prices were clear and easy to understand!
 Their average peak adult ticket price was £10.49 and off-peak it’s £9.01.

 Members get a discount so the same peak adult ticket would cost an average of £8.21, a saving of £2.28 per ticket.
 Annual membership for the London screens costs £55 a year, so you’d have to visit twice a month to make the savings outweigh the cost.
 That said, membership is far more than just a discount – members also get free tickets, discounts on concessions, exclusive events and the smug satisfaction that you’re in a middle-class club that’s more fashionable than the National Trust.